jbenavidez/react-django-docker/README.md

-# Studio Application
+# "Studio Company"
-This application  was created using Django,Reat. and Docker
+This application display the services, portfolio, about, and team information about the "Studio Company"

 # App Concepts
 <ul>
 <li>The back-end of this app is builded on Django.
-The following endpoints are using by React to pupolate the front-end:</li>
+Django will prepare the data to server to the front-end. </li>
-<li>The front-end of this app is builed on React <li>
+<li>The front-end of this app is builed on React, React will digest end-points to display the company information. <li>
 <li> Docker is being used to package the front-end, back-end,nginx  into containers</li>
-<li>The app will display information  about the "Studio Company" </li>

 </ul>